benjamin-02/sardis-devops-project/README.md

 ## Setup Dev Environment:

-I am using an Ubuntu shell and VS Code.
+I am using an Ubuntu and VS Code.
 Following tools will be required for this project:

 - gclod CLI: for creating GKE environment
 - kubectl: for managing GKE cluster